-- INDIA Intensive egg and poultry production and marketing, Babugarh, Uttar Pradesh (assistance in development of poultry feed industry). - 303.
-The project aims at accelerating the production of eggs and poultry meat in a selected area in Uttar Pradesh with a view to raising the nutritional standard of the local population in respect of animal protein, in which their diet is at present deficient. - 304.
-An important means of improving poultry production is to provide the birds with feed of adequately nutritional quality.
-To this end, the government poultry farm at Babugarh (Uttar Pradesh) is producing balanced poultry feed, using the maize supplied by WFP as an ingredient in the process.
-The sale proceeds are intended to be used to expand the area and improve the work of the project. - 305.
+Uttar fradesh (egg) tance in development of poultry feed industry). - rest in a selected area in Ottar Pradesh with a view to reising the nutritional standard of the local population in respect of animal protein, in which their diet is at seesent deficient. - 304.
+An important means of approving poultry production is to provide the birds with feed of adequate wonutritional quality.
+To this end, the government poultry farm at Babudarh (Uttar Pradesh) is producing balanced poultry feed, using the maize such led by WFP as an ingredient in the process.
+The feed produced in this measure is sold to poultry farmers in the area.
+The sale proceeds are intended to be used to expand the area and improve the - 305.
 It is expected that the demonstrated advantages of using balanced feed will eventually stimulate the domestic demand for such feed and consequently for maize, so that the production of that seed grain currently little used in the preparation of poultry feed, is likely to increase. - 306.
 The project was approved in July 1963; its total cost to WFP amounts to \$240,000. - NEPAL Milk collecting and chilling centre (assistance in dairy industry development) - 307.
 Milk supply in the Kathmandu Valley is seriously handicapped by lack of proper chilling centres in milk collection areas.
 At present supplies are obtained from a large number of small and scattered villages, most of which are away from motorable roads.
-To equip small collection units with refrigeration facilities has been considered too expensive. there are considerable seasonal fluctuations in the milk supply, which is In addition, at its lowest during the dry months of the year.
+To equip small collection units with refrigeration facilities has been considered too expensive.
+In addition, there are considerable seasonal fluctuations in the milk supply, which is at its lowest during the dry months of the year.
 In order to improve the situation, a pilot project for the introduction of toned milk in the market is being carried out with WFP assistance through the supply of 100 tons of skim-milk powder.
-Toned milk is prepared by mixing the skim-milk powder with the local supplies of buffalo milk, whereby a standard butterfat content of 3.5% for toned milk is obtained.
-For this purpose a new centre for chilling and storage of 3,000 litres of milk at a time is being build at The experiment, if successful, will be extended to other milk collection areas and it is expected that milk consumption by the urban population will increase. - 308.
-The project was approved in August 1963.
-The total cost to WFP amounts to \$46,000. - PHILIPPINES Livestock and poultry feeding (assistance in development of animal feed industry) - 309, The purpose of the project is to provide food grains for the livestock and poultry being maintained by the Bureau of Animal Industry at its 9 stock farms and 54 beeding stations and centres (small stock farms for servicing local herds naturally and artificially, which also produce a limited quantity of breeding stock).
-The addition of WFP feed is improving the animals' feed rations and is particularly useful in ensuring that the reproduction of breeding herds and flocks is maintained at an optimum rate.
+Toned milk is prepared by mixing the skim-milk powder with the local supplies of buffalo rilk, whereby a standard butterfat content of 3.5% for toned milk is obtained.
+For this purpose a new centre for chilling and storage of 3,000 litres of milk at a time is being build at Bhadgaon.
+The experiment, if successful, will be extended to other milk collection areas and it is expected that milk consumption by the urban population will increase. - 308.
+The project was approved in August 1953.
+The total cost to WFP amounts to \$46,000. - PHILIPPINES Livestock and poultry feeding (assistance in development of animal feed industry) - 309.
+The purpose of the project is to provide food grains for the livestock and poultry being maintained by the Bureau of Animal Industry at its "stock farms and 54 beeding stations and centres (small stock farms for servicing local herds naturally and artificially, which also produce a limited quantity of breeding stock).
+The addition of WPP feed is improving the animals feed rations and is particularly useful in ensuring that the reproduction of breeding herds and flocks is maintained at an optimum rate.
 The mortality rate has also been reduced. - 310.
 The dairy and beef industry in the Philippines is not yet well established, although the efforts of the Bureau of Animal Industry in this direction are being intensified.
 The latter's program for importing superior cattle, whose offspring could be distributed to farmers had developed only gradually because of limited budgetary resources, although its efforts to improve the dairy cattle have been successful.